prasanna1511/prasanna1511/README.md

-# 💫 About Me:
-I like building things end to end — embedded systems work where I own the full stack — interfacing sensors, power/battery design, wiring and PCB layout, and the firmware/software that ties it together.
+💫 like building — embedded systems work where I own the full stack — interfacing sensors, power/battery design, wiring and PCB layout, and the firmware/software that ties it together.
 Not just writing code that talks to hardware someone else built, but building the hardware side too.

 **Hardware & firmware**